For those just starting out, juicing can be a frustrating challenge that ends up wasting time and a lot of money.

-In this juicing guide we will teach you everything you need to know to get started, from choosing the best juicer machine to how to create your very own easy juicing recipes.
+In this juicing guide, we will teach you everything you need to know to get started, from choosing the best juicing machine to how to create your very own easy juicing recipes.

-By the end you should be able to avoid some of the common mistakes that prevent most from becoming successful juicers!
+By the end, you should be able to avoid some of the common mistakes that prevent most people from becoming successful juicers!

 The term “juicer” is used to largely describe all kitchen appliances that have been specifically created to extract the juice from fruits and vegetables.
 You’re going to need one and not all are created equal.